 Retain a Real Estate Attorney Early On

-When selling your house to a friend or family member in Bloomfield HIlls , it is absolutely essential to get everything in writing in case things begin to sour.
+When selling your house to a friend or family member in Metro Detroit Michigan, it is absolutely essential to get everything in writing in case things begin to sour.
 And it’s best to have it in writing in formal, legal, attorney generated documents.
 In addition, an attorney can provide clarity to avoid legal issues in the event they do arise during the course of the sale.
 Further, your attorney can perform critical functions like title searches and can deal with possible zoning or improvement issues.

 Set a Fair Price (and Stick to It)

 When it comes to setting a sale price when selling to a friend or family member, all the experts agree that you should set a fair price – not one that is way below market value.
 This is a great way to keep everything on a business footing and all expectations aligned with that.

 It is best, then, to hire an appraiser so that both you and the friend or family member can know pretty accurately what the fair market value of your house is – rather than just guessing or letting the friend/family member determine what they’d like to pay.
 Then you should price in line with that appraised value.
 Cutting your friend or family member too big a break on price may have unpleasant tax implications for you.

 Unlike with a typical house sale, when selling your house to a friend or family member in Metro Detroit Michigan, you already have a buyer, someone you know and trust.
 So it’s tempting not to hire an agent and do it all yourself.
 But that, according to real estate experts, is often a mistake.
 “It can be tempting to bypass the regular process of hiring a real estate agent to broker the deal.
 And indeed, this is one of the very few home sale circumstances when it could be an acceptable plan . . .
 Then again, even seemingly simple and straightforward real estate transactions can get contentious, especially when the buyer is a family member.”